AdaCore/gnat-llvm/README.md

 GNAT LLVM
 =========

-Experimental Ada compiler based on LLVM
+This is an experimental Ada compiler based on LLVM, bridging the GNAT front-end with the LLVM code generator.

+This is a work in progress research project and should not be used for industrial usage.
+It is meant to show the feasibility of generating LLVM byte code for Ada, and open the LLVM ecosystem to Ada, including tools such as KLEE.

+GNAT LLVM is licensed under the GNU General Public License version 3 or later, see file COPYING3 for details.

+Earlier users are welcome to experiment with this technology and provide feedback on success, usage, limitations, pull requests, etc...

 For more information on LLVM, see http://llvm.org
 For more information on GNAT, see http://www.adacore.com

-In order to build GNAT-LLVM from sources, you need to follow these steps:
+In order to build GNAT LLVM from sources, you need to follow these steps:

-- Get a check out of the GNAT sources under the llvm-interface directory:
+- Get a check out of the GNAT sources from gcc.gnu.org under the llvm-interface directory:

   $ svn co svn://gcc.gnu.org/svn/gcc/trunk/gcc/ada llvm-interface/gnat_src

 - Install (and put in your PATH) a recent GNAT, e.g GNAT Community 2019

 - Build/install LLVM and Clang 8.0.x
+  You can use an existing LLVM and clang 8.0.x package install via e.g.
+  "brew install llvm" on Mac OS or "sudo apt-get install llvm-dev" on Ubuntu and make sure the llvm bin directory containing llvm-config and clang is in your PATH.

+  Alternatively you will need to build LLVM and Clang 8.0.x from sources.
   One possible way assuming you have cmake version >= 3.7.2 in your environment is to do:

   $ make llvm

-  Alternatively, you can use an existing all of LLVM and clang, e.g. via "brew install llvm" on Mac OS or "sudo apt-get install llvm-dev" on Ubuntu.
-  In this case, make sure the llvm bin directory containing llvm-config and clang is in your PATH.

-- Finally build GNAT-LLVM:
+- Finally build GNAT LLVM:

   $ make